5 Warning Signs From Swollen Ankles

 Natural remedies to relieve swollen ankles

-Fortunately, there are some natural remedies that will help alleviate swelling and reduce the inconvenience it can cause.
+Luckily, there are some natural remedies that can help relieve swelling and make it less inconvenient.

-Chamomile has many health benefits.
-You can prepare chamomile tea or use its essential oil to lightly massage the area.
+Chamomile has tons of health benefits.
+You can prepare chamomile tea or use a chamomile essential oil to lightly massage the area.

 - 2 tablespoons of chamomile flowers (20 g)